MFR6340/theenglishextension.org/.stackedit-trash/team.md

 **Theresa Jäger**
 Theresa lives in Rotkreuz, ZG with her husband and 2 children.
 She holds a BEd, Diploma as a Primary Teacher as well as CELTA Certification.
 She is a private English tutor.
 She has taught all levels of primary school in New Zealand, the UK (both private & public), & Switzerland (Four Forest & International School of Zug & Luzern).

-**Sylvia Nadig**
-Sylvia is a lecturer at the Pedagogische Hochschule in Kanton Zug where she focuses on multilingual didactics and foreign language learning.
-She has been a visiting scholar at the Deakin University in Melbourne, Australia and at the University of Washington in Seattle.

 **Tina Hörning**